apocalyptech/choosable/README.md

     ./choosable.py -f romeo.yaml
     ./choosable.py --filename romeo.yaml

-If the file doesn't exist, you'll be prompted to create a new one or not.
-I tend to use .yaml for the file extension, but the actual extension doesn't matter.
+If the file doesn't exist, you'll be asked if you want to create a new one.
+I tend to use `.yaml` for the file extension, but the actual extension doesn't matter.
 Once you launch the app, you'll have a commandline interface with which to edit the book, create new pages, etc.